Orange-OpenSource/python-ngsild-client/docs/source/build.rst

 .. code-block::
   :caption: SO2 concentration with the observation date

-   from datetime import datetime, timezone
+   from datetime import datetime
+   from dateutil.tz import UTC

-   entity.prop("SO2", 11, observedat=datetime(2016, 3, 15, 11, tzinfo=timezone.utc))
+   entity.prop("SO2", 11, observedat=datetime(2016, 3, 15, 11, tzinfo=UTC))

    # Alternatively one could pass directly an ISO8601 string
    # entity.prop("SO2", 11, observedat="2016-03-15T11:00:00Z")